 Are you looking to drive success in the competitive business world?
 Then, it’s time your organization embarks on an innovation challenge.
-With innovation challenges, organizations can solve tough problems with the help of both internal and internal audiences.
+With innovation challenges, organizations can solve tough problems with the help of both internal and external audiences.
 This article will showcase 6 inspiring examples from around the world of how organizations are using this great way to develop solutions, new ideas, and products.

 Accenture Innovation Challenge